Universities have long been a favorite target for hackers bent on pilfering private data for identity theft and

 How is data breached?

 Deliberate attacks on systems and individuals who have access to sensitive data can cause more harm than inadvertent exposure.
 One in four of all data breaches reported by colleges and universities are a result of theft.
 Former employees, inside people who have a grudge against an organization, or criminals looking to make money from the sale of the data will look for data stored on your electronic devices.
-Insiders are the number one cause of data breaches, while hackers rank a bit lower, according to one study by the Ponemon Institute.
+Insiders are the number one cause of data breaches.

 Inadvertent exposure due to the loss of media is another way data is exposed.
 Backup tapes or paper files being misplaced on their way to a storage facility, or laptops left behind at airports or in taxis, are common ways data can end up in the hands of unauthorized people.

 When old computers or hard drives are sold or recycled, the information contained on them might be deleted, but if not properly erased, that data can be retrieved by anyone with just a few cheap tools.
 Additionally, leaving data on media that is not adequately protected with a strong password or with encryption leaves it vulnerable to a hacker or thief.
 The same applies to sensitive paper files, which should be disposed of using a cross-cut shredder or a recycling/trash pickup service that ensures proper disposal.

 Collecting, storing, sending, encrypting, finding, and removing data may all have implications for its safety.
 Those who are handling sensitive data may find they are doing one or more of these activities.
 If proper safety precautions are not taken, inadvertent data exposure could be the result.
 For example, breaches of sensitive data stored in folders accessible via file sharing software has occurred more than once at universities.